Nuclear Medicine Technologist

 The Mayo Clinic College of Medicine and Science offers a one-year nuclear medicine technology program at their Rochester, MN campus.
 With more than 30,000 procedures performed at this hospital each year, students will have ample opportunity to gain hands-on experience.

 For the past 25 years, 100 percent of students in this program have passed their certification exam on the first try.
 Only eight to 10 students are admitted to this program each year.
-Candidates for this program must have already completed a bachelor’s in science or science-related field from an accredited college or university
+Candidates for this program must have already completed a bachelor’s in science or a science-related field from an accredited college or university.

 • Location: Rochester, MN